-The candidate is expected to help maintain an acceptable student-faculty ratio in The Sanford School and to teach required courses in the undergraduate and graduate curricula.
-The Sanford School also expects the candidate to participate in the training of graduate students.
+The candidate is expected to help maintain an acceptable student-faculty ratio in the School and to teach required courses in the undergraduate and graduate curricula.
+The School also expects the candidate to participate in the training of graduate students.
 In addition to teaching graduate courses, the candidate is expected to serve on thesis and dissertation committees, provide questions for and evaluate comprehensive examinations, and serve as the Graduate Dean's representative when called upon.
-However, Assistant Professors are generally not expected to chair dissertation committees.